-After getting down the gesture and the form in your drawing, adding highlights and shadows add a polished look to your drawing.
-It's also a nice way to practice looking at how different light sources affect how your subject look.
+After getting down the gesture and the form in your drawing, adding highlights and shadows produces a polished look to your drawing.
+It's also a nice way to practice looking at how different light sources affect how your subject looks.
 Not to mention, it adds a layer of depth that makes the drawing even more interesting.

 Even a simple line to indicate shadow can make a huge difference.

 Putting the day you draw your figure drawings—or drawings in general—is a great way to track your progress on your artistic journey.
 The difference in one month's worth of drawings is staggering, let alone a year's worth!
 So, putting a date on your drawings is one of the best ways to track your progress and encourage you to draw more.
 It's one of the best motivators possible.